Fiscal Distress — Schools

-When a local government or Ohio school system encounters budgetary problems, it may be placed in fiscal caution, fiscal watch, or fiscal emergency status.
+When an Ohio school system encounters budgetary problems, it may be placed in fiscal caution, fiscal watch, or fiscal emergency status.

 Fiscal Caution, Watch, and Emergency

-In the case of schools, the Ohio Department of Education and the Auditor of State's office work together to determine fiscal watch and emergency designations.
-The agencies work with each affected school district to help prevent the financial condition from getting worse.
-Ohio schools fall into fiscal watch or emergency only after an analysis is conducted by the Auditor's office.
+In the case of schools, the Ohio Department of Education and Workforce (DEW) and the Auditor of State's Office work together to determine fiscal watch and emergency designations.
+The agencies work with each affected school district to help keep the financial condition from getting worse.
+Ohio schools fall into fiscal watch or emergency only after an analysis is conducted by the Auditor of State's Office.

 Fiscal Caution